haroon03/bayeslabs.github.io/_posts/2019-07-04-Objective Reinforced Genarative Adversarial Network(Part II).md

 comments: True
 mathjax: True
 ---
-In this post I will give you a walkthrough of the code.
+This blog is in continuation with the <a href = "https://haroon03.github.io/2019/07/03/Objective-Reinforced-Generative-Adversarial-Network-(Part-I).html">ORGAN Part I</a>, where I have thoroughly discussed about Generative Adversarial Network(GAN) and ORGAN.
+So, here I will walk you through the code of ORGAN to give you an overview.

 <h3>ORGAN: MODEL</h3>